 Greater autonomy in later life often involves finding the right way to structure things.
 Examples of mutual care co‑operatives, retirement or active living accommodation owned and run by older people and training programmes to pass on the skills accumulated over a lifetime can be found all over the UK.
 Befriending services, employment and appropriate work-finding programmes not only have capital needs but also will benefit from the membership links that InvestAge will provide.

 - The core is an accumulating, revolving loan fund, managed within clearly defined lending policies which assess and limit exposure to risk and ensure that funds are always available for those wishing to withdraw their investment.

 - Income from credit charges and bank deposit interest on funds are targeted to exceed operating costs and provision for doubtful debts.

-The board of InvestAge plans to bring the co-operative into full operation in two stages.
+The board of InvestAge plans to bring the co-operative into full operation in three stages.